List

 - type: copy

-if: loop_value.updated_at_unix < timestamp.unix - 7*24*60*60 # 7 days old
+if: loop.value.updated_at_unix < timestamp.unix - 7*24*60*60 # 7 days old

-from: "{loop_value.location}"
+from: "{loop.value.location}"

-to: "gcs/archive/{timestamp.year}/{timestamp.month}/{loop_value.name}"
+to: "gcs/archive/{timestamp.year}/{timestamp.month}/{loop.value.name}"

 Size-based Processing